gema-arta/heiwa/docs/poc/5-System_Configuration.md

 ```

 ### `2` - Customizing the `/etc/hosts` File (and OpenRC's conf)
-> When booting, openrc will setup system's hostname from /etc/conf.d/hostname.
+> When booting, OpenRC will set the system hostname from "/etc/conf.d/hostname".
 ```bash
 # Firstly, define preferred default hostname.
 # Below will using host's name.